 For your own set of tools, keep reading for easy, inexpensive ways to check in with yourself each day.

 "Open up," suggests Rachel Brathen, a New York Times best-selling author, yoga teacher, and Philosophy brand ambassador.
 "Sharing how we feel is the most important part when it comes to emotional balance.
 Pain grows in the dark, so let it out."
 Talk to friends and family or see a mental health professional.
 I find that baring my soul when things get heavy immediately makes me feel lighter.
 Also, it reminds us that we are not alone.
 "Consider attending a NAMI Connection recovery support group," recommends Gay.
 If it's easier, you can go online to participate in a discussion group or make use of text therapy.

 "Symptoms of some mental health conditions, like mania in bipolar disorder, can be triggered by getting too little sleep," says Gay.
-In fact, a number of studies have found sleep deprivation is associated with the onset of hypomania or mania in patients.
-Some machines will help you fall asleep faster, as will a number of workouts, foods, and apps.
-For more comprehensive advice, take a peek at some detailed accounts of our own editors' sleep trials and tribulations, the latest products to help you nod off, and all the new relevant research—all in one place.
+In fact, studies have found sleep deprivation is associated with the onset of hypomania or mania in patients.
+Some machines can help you fall asleep faster, as will a number of workouts, foods, and apps.

 "Meditate," says Brathen.
 "Spending just five minutes sitting in silence focusing on your breath in the morning can turn a whole day around.
 Most of the problems we are pondering and issues we are dealing with are amplified by our minds—what happens when you dive into silence?"